 - Place into the oven for 1 hour.

-- After removing from the oven, Salt & Pepper to taste, Serve and Enjoy!
+- After removing from the oven, fluff the rice with a fork.
+Serve and enjoy!